 Suggested Tours in England:

 I fell in love with Scotland when I was there last year.
-The Scotish Highlands is one of the most beautiful places I have visited in my life.
+The Scotish Highlands is one of the most beautiful places I have visited in my life and is a must visit and should be added to the best European road trip itinerary.
 If you can bear the unpredictable climate, you will definitely fall in love with the place.
 I am in love with their accent and the men too.
 And if there is a place to visit castles, then Scotland is the place.
 Check out the map of a Scotland itinerary here.

 - Edinburgh: I spent only a few hours in Edinburgh and this is one city that I would love to revisit when I am back in Scotland.